FreezeWarp/freeze-messenger/README.md

 Some functions query many different tables in order to ascertain relatively little information.
 We try to cache such function calls in memory tables (if supported), with the table's primary key being the composite of the function's inputs, and its remaining columns being the function's outputs.

--   fimDatabase->hasPermission takes two arguments, a fimRoom and a fimUser, and computes the bitfield of the user's permissions in that room.
-Thus, we cache results in the permissionsCache table, which has the primary key (userId, roomId), and the additional column permissionsField.
-In order to allow for cache expiration, we add a fourth column, expiration.
+-   __fimDatabase->hasPermission__ takes two arguments, a fimRoom and a fimUser, and computes the bitfield of the user's permissions in that room.
+If a distributed cache is available, we use it to cache the result; alternatively, we cache the result in the [`roomPermissionsCache`](http://josephtparsons.com/messenger/docs/database.htm#roomPermissionsCache) table.

--   The number of queries of a given type a user has made in any given minute is preferentially tracked using a memory cache.
-If no memory cache is available, it will default to tracking in a table.
+-   __The number of queries of a given type a user has made in any given minute__ is preferentially tracked using a memory cache.
+If no memory cache is available, it will instead use the [`accessFlood`](http://josephtparsons.com/messenger/docs/database.htm#accessFlood) table.

 Memory Table Caches
 -------------------